edgd1er/nordlynx-transmission/README.md

       - NORDVPN_PASS=<pass> #Not required if using secrets
       - TRANSMISSION_RPC_USERNAME=<username> # not required if using secrets
       - TRANSMISSION_RPC_PASSWORD=<password> # not required if using secrets
-      #- TINYUSER: optional, enforces authentication over tinyproxy when set with TINYPASS. set dante password also
+      #- TINYUSER: optional, enforces authentication over tinyproxy when set with TINYPASS. set dante username also.
-      #- TINYPASS: optional, enforces authentication over tinyproxy when set with TINYUSER. set dante password also. add authorization with danteuser:${TINYPASS} to socks proxy
+      #- TINYPASS: optional, enforces authentication over tinyproxy when set with TINYUSER. set dante password also.
     secrets:
       - NORDVPN_CREDS
       - NORDVPN_PRIVKEY